kitschpatrol/itson/readme.md

 Currently, only updates from GitHub releases containing Python application packages or attached binary artifacts are supported.

 Private GitHub repositories are supported via personal access tokens bearing at least the `contents:read` and `metadata:read` permissions.

+Itson works offline, but certain operations (log uploading, application updates) will be skipped after a (generous) timeout.

 ### Commands